 Slide the dish into the oven and cook for 15-20 minutes until the fish flakes easily with a fork.

 Meanwhile, juice the lime.
 In the bowl of a food processor, combine the lime juice, stewed tomatoes (with juices), rosemary, garlic and sriracha.
 Process until smooth.
-Chill until ready to serve (you may want to make this even more an advance to really get it cold, but that isn’t necessary).
+Chill until ready to serve (you may want to make this in advance to really get it cold, but that isn't necessary).